signature-opensource/CK-AspNet-Auth/Clients/webfrontauth-ngx/projects/webfrontauth-ngx/README.md

     //useValue: new AuthServiceClientConfiguration('/login', myEndpoint) },
   {
-    provide: 'AxiosInstance',
+    provide: AXIOS,
     deps: [],
     useValue: axios.create(),
   },
 ]).bootstrapModule(AppModule)
 ```

-Optionally, you can use your own `IAuthenticationInfoTypeSystem<IUserInfo>` with the injection token `WFA_TYPESYSTEM`.
+Optionally, you can also provide `WFA_TYPESYSTEM` to use your own `IAuthenticationInfoTypeSystem<IUserInfo>`.